 In the case of the Ravensbourne College in Greenwich, UK, built-in 2010 by the Foreign Office Architects (FOA), the intention was to express the novelty of fabrication technology.
 The monolithic building is covered with 28,000 aluminum tiles in different sizes and colors, which produce unique combinations on the façades around doors and windows.
 Blurring the building scale, dazzling tessellations create a visual play and produce effects and sensations.

-The intention of representing the novelty of advanced technology seen here shows us that contemporary architecture tends to associate more to the symbolic aspect than the functional.
+The intention of representing the novelty of advanced technology seen here shows us that contemporary architecture tends to associate more with the symbolic aspect than the functional.

 The United Kingdom Expo Pavilion in Shanghai was built in 2010 by the London-based Heatherwick Studio.
 Being referred to as the Seed Cathedral, the building was created out of 60,000 transparent fiber optic rods, each of which displays a different seed at the tip.
 Inside the building, the assemblage of the displayed seeds forms curvilinear patterns all over, whereas, on the outside, the tips of the seeds form a hairy texture.
 The pavilion oscillates between provoking tactility through the distinctive assembly of fiber optic rods and evoking surface effects by patterns that are perceived differently when seen from a distance and up close.